 Megamind gets heartbreaking puppy-dog eyes when Roxanne dumps him.
 Alone.
 In the rain.

 Minion, after he revives in the fountain which is even lampshaded by Megamind.

 Pursue the Dream Job: Metro Man gets tired of being a super hero and doing what everyone expects him to do, so he retires and plans to go into making music under the name Music Man.
 It turns out he's not very good at it.

 Rage Against the Mentor: When Megamind reveals to Tighten that, among other things, that he is "Space Dad", his mentor, it causes Tighten to fly into a rage.
 One of the things he's quite upset with is that Megamind also deceived "Space Step-Mom".

 Raised by Orcs: Megamind was raised by prisoners at a penitentiary.
 Surprisingly, he seems to have had a (relatively) happy and healthy childhood.
 When he gives up on the city and says that he is "going home", the next shot is Megamind turning himself in to the warden.

 Reasonable Authority Figure: Ultimately, the Warden.
 When Minion breaks out Megamind, he simply wishes them luck in their coming battle.

 Right-Hand Cat: Megamind has this trope in mind when he kidnaps Roxanne at the start of the movie.
-He sits in a chair with his back to her, tries to look as menacing as possible... and then whistles for one of the Brain-bots to sit in his lap so he can pet it and use it as a plasma globe.
+He sits in a chair with his back to her, tries to look as menacing as possible... and then pulls one of the Brain-bots in his lap so he can pet it and use it as a plasma globe.